Kapiainen/Lauhdutin/Readme.md

 - Added setting for having the skin adjust its position on the z-axis automatically when inputting text to filter games.
 - Added setting for showing in the slot highlight if a supported platform client is not running.
 Currently supports Steam and Blizzard App.
 - Added setting for number of slots per row/column.
+- Added setting for determining the position of the toolbar and which edge to touch to make the toolbar visible.
 - Updated the setting title and tooltip for the paths to Blizzard games.
 - Updated settings menu so that bangs are now edited via Notepad.
 - Added new filters.